Zucchini Bread Muffins (Moist, Easy, and Perfectly Spiced)

 • 1 tsp vanilla extract, pure

-• 1/2 cup mini chocolate chips, optional but highly recommended
+• 1/2 cup mini chocolate chips, optional, or use chopped walnuts

 Instruction